 Pursuant to an Employment Agreement between Calavo and Mr. Munsell dated June 9, 2022 (the "Employment Agreement"), Mr. Munsell will receive an annual base salary of \$415,000, which is subject to increase on an annual basis at the discretion of Calavo's Compensation Committee.
 Starting in fiscal 2022, Mr. Munsell will be eligible to receive a performance bonus of 60% of his annual base salary for any fiscal year in which Calavo achieves its annual performance targets established by Calavo's Compensation Committee for Calavo's executive officers.
 The Compensation Committee may also elect to award Mr. Munsell a discretionary bonus.
 Mr. Munsell will receive a signing bonus consisting of restricted stock units representing a contingent right to Calavo's common stock having a value of \$350,000 upon the commencement of his employment, which restricted stock units will vest in three equal annual installments, with the first installment to vest on the first anniversary of the commencement of Mr. Munsell's employment.
 Calavo will also reimburse Mr. Munsell for travel expenses.
-In the event that Mr. Munsell's employment is terminated by Calavo without Cause (as defined in the Employment Agreement) or Mr. Munsell terminates his employment for Good Reason (as defined in the Employment Agreement), Mr. Munsell will be entitled to receive severance payments equal to one year of his annual bonus, and the restricted stock units issued to Mr. Munsell as a signing bonus will become fully vested as of the date of such termination.
+In the event that Mr. Munsell's employment is terminated by Calavo without Cause (as defined in the Employment of Mr. Munsell terminates his employment for Good Reason (as defined in the Employment Agreement), Mr. Munsell will be entitled to receive severance payments equal to one year of his annual base salary, Calavo-paid health benefits for one year following separation, a pro-rated portion of his annual bonus, and the restricted stock units issued to Mr. Munsell as a signing bonus will become fully vested as of the date of such termination.